 We perform an impairment test for goodwill annually or earlier if indicators of potential impairment exist.
 Our goodwill impairment test involves a comparison of the fair value of its reporting unit with its carrying value.
 The fair value is determined using discounted cash flows and other market-related valuation models.
 Certain estimates and judgments are required in the application of the fair value models.
 As of December 31, 2010, we performed an impairment analysis and determined that no impairment had occurred.
 If for any reason the fair value of our goodwill declines below the carrying value in the future, we may incur charges for the impairment.
-There was no impairment recorded for goodwill for the years ended December 31, 2010 and 2011.
+There was no impairment recorded for goodwill for the year ended December 31, 2010 or during the six months ended June 30, 2011.